marta-rakowska/marta-rakowska/README.md

 ### Hi there, my name is Marta 👋

+I am a Python enthusiast from Poland.

+- 🔭 I’m currently looking for a job as a Junior Python Developer.
+- 🌱 I’m currently learning Django framework.
+- 📫 How to reach me: marta.rakowska91@gmail.com
+- ⚡ Interesting fact: I'm an age group triathlete :swimmer: :bicyclist: :runner:

 <!--
 **marta-rakowska/marta-rakowska** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.